bartusisman/devops-gcloud-k8-scaling/CLOUDREADME.md

 > kubectl get svc notesync -n default
 > ```

-Remember u wont be able to have a valid cpu_usage.csv in VM because u cant sign into your gcloud in VM.
+Remember you wont be able to have a valid cpu_usage.csv in VM because u cant sign into your gcloud in VM.
 If you also want to monitor ur cpu usage as a csv run this run_scripts.sc in your local device too

+run visualize_tests.py after you created a venv and intalled requirements.txt it creates 4 graphs for each test and 3 graphs for comparision of difference loads
 ---

 ## F — Run the Load Test